Pregnancy Diet Plan | Pregnancy Diet Chart - Motherly

 Folate supports early fetal development and reduces the risk of neural tube defects.
 It also plays an important role in healthy cell growth and DNA formation.

-Iron helps produce blood and prevents anemia during pregnancy.
+Iron helps produce blood and prevents anaemia during pregnancy.
 Since blood volume increases naturally, iron requirements also rise.

 Protein supports tissue formation, placenta development, and overall fetal growth.